Raffaella Campaner graduated in Philosophy at the University of

 archaeology) and, on the other hand, on the biomedical sciences.

+Most recently she has been focusing on forms of pluralism and has been working in the philosophy of psychiatry.
 She published various papers in journals and volumes, and the

 following books: La spiegazione nelle scienze umane (2004);